Sandbox limits

 sdk.candles.
 Use only the last N (sdk.candles[-period:]). - Nested loop over candles.
 Reduce complexity — it is usually possible to vectorize with

-npor move the hot path totesstrade_indicators. - Recomputing the same indicator from scratch every bar.
-Cache in
+npor call the injectedIndicatorover a boundedsdk.candles[-N:]window. - Recomputing the same indicator from scratch over the full history every bar.
+Compute it over a bounded

 About the memory limit